hczj/q-and-a/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 You'll need:

 - Node.js
 - PSQL